Disease Guide ·Hot Spots ·2026

 Hot Spots in Dogs - symptoms, vet costs & insurance

-Hot spots are one of the most common skin problems in dogs — treatment typically costs $100-$300 and resolves within 3-7 days.
-Also called acute moist dermatitis, hot spots are red, oozing, painful patches of skin that appear suddenly and spread rapidly.
-They're triggered by anything that causes itching and scratching — allergies, flea bites, moisture trapped in the coat, or minor skin irritation.
+Hot spots are one of the most common skin problems in dogs - treatment typically costs $100-$300 and resolves within 3-7 days.
+Also called acute moist dermatitis, hot spots are red, oozing, painful patches that appear suddenly and spread rapidly.
+Triggered by anything that causes itching - allergies, flea bites, moisture trapped in thick coats, or minor skin irritation.

 Hot Spots - vet costs and insurance